Best RWA Crypto Tokens to Watch in 2026

 Centrifuge (CFG)

-What the protocol does: Centrifuge provides infrastructure for tokenizing real-world assets and creating on-chain lending pools.
-Asset originators use Centrifuge to bring assets like trade receivables, real estate bridge loans, and revenue-based financing on-chain.
-The protocol uses a tranched pool structure (senior and junior tranches) to distribute risk.
+I've spent considerable time analyzing Centrifuge because it has one of the longest track records in this space.
+The protocol provides infrastructure for tokenizing real-world assets and creating on-chain lending pools.
+Asset originators use Centrifuge to bring trade receivables, real estate bridge loans, and revenue-based financing on-chain.

 Ondo Finance (ONDO)